 I am in a speakeasy in New York City.
 The jazz music lifts us all into a state of delirium.
 The distinguished gentleman watches me dance from a booth.
 The music stops, the man motions for me to join him.
 We go out into the night, into a waiting hansom cab.
 I snuggle close to the man and place my hand inside his overcoat.
 He does not object.
 My blood begins to boil…

 I am in an apartment in the East Village.
 The distinguished gentleman enters, and locks the door behind him.
 I know the ritual.
 I strip, and then remove his clothes.
 Afterwards, he dresses and leaves the usual envelope on the nightstand.
-I look down at the sheets and I see blood.The sunlight filtering into Emily’s room wakes her.
-She rises and goes to the window.
-A heavy dew has settled on the grass and flowers outside.
-She turns and looks into the mirror on the dresser.
-Her hair has become gray.
+I look down at the sheets and I see blood.The sunlight filtering into Emily’s room awakened her.
+She rose and went to the window.
+A heavy dew had settled on the grass and flowers outside.
+She turned away from the window and looked into the mirror on the dresser.
+Her hair had become completely white.

 I am in the chamber house.
 The son of the distinguished gentleman is waiting.
 I know the ritual.
 This time I sense there is something else in the room, a malevolent force.
 It frightens me.
 I look around and see no one.
 Then I realize, the evil is in the son, transferred from the animus brought over from Europe.
 As he possesses my body, I realize that I am being infected.
 I try to cast him off, but he is too powerful.
 I turn to my last resort and chant the spell of discorporation.
 My body stiffens and my mind clears.
 The spirit is repulsed by my spell and, as it takes complete effect, I begin to exist on the gravitational plane–my physical body is stuck sideways in time, immobilized but impregnable.